-This module is designed to give you an understanding of the English legal system which is invaluable information in practice as a Conveyancing technician as it will enable you to apply appropriate methods and procedures when solving legal problems.
+This module is designed to give you an understanding of the English legal system which is invaluable information in practice as a Licensed Conveyancer or a Conveyancing technician as it will enable you to apply appropriate methods and procedures when solving legal problems.

 The module will include the origin and modern operation of the common law; the stages of the passing of UK legislation; the types of legislation and their advantages and disadvantages; and the operation of both the civil and criminal courts.